REESELAW BLOG

 Fisher sometimes encourages families to use a signal or ring a bell she has available during in-person sessions to indicate that a member of the family is feeling invalidated or steamrolled during family conversations and disagreements.

 The use of a "timeout" signal proved helpful when Solmonson once worked with a family that had three adolescent sons.
 The mother "was very willing to work on becoming a better parent, but she would just talk and talk and talk" during disagreements, Solomon recalls.
-So the sons needed a tool to let their mom know, "OK, we've heard you.
+So the sons needed a tool to let their mom know, "Okay, we've heard you.
 You've explained it enough.
 We understand."

 It's also important to emphasize to parents and teens that taking a break means walking away for a minute to calm yourself before returning to the conversation, Solmonson says.
 It doesn't mean storming off to fume and feed your anger or leave the house entirely.
 A counselor can also equip both teens and parents with calming techniques and self-talk affirmations that focus on needing to hear what the other party has to say, she adds.